ftonolini45/Variational_Sparse_Coding/README.md

 # Variational Sparse Coding

 This repository contains codes and examples implementing the variational sparse coding model for sparse variational inference.
 To run the code, you will need Python 3 and Tensorflow.
-The paper containing detailed information about the model will be soon made publicly available.
+The paper containing detailed information about the model will be made publicly available as soon as possible.

-# Code Instructions
+## Code Instructions

 The main code to implement the model is "VSC_model.py", in the folder "models".
 This code implements three functions: